shoncore/WebFishingCove/README.md

 1. Download
 	- You can download the most recent version of the server here: [Nightly Releases](https://github.com/DrMeepso/WebFishingCove/tags)
-	- Or if you want the latest stable version it is here: [Version 21](https://github.com/DrMeepso/WebFishingCove/releases/tag/nightly-21)
+	- Or if you want the latest stable version it is here: [Latest Release](https://github.com/DrMeepso/WebFishingCove/releases/latest)
 	- A new build is made everytime code is changed so it may update quite alot!

 2. Decompile WebFishing